PreciseSlice/trump-ipsum/README.md

 ### Remarks:
 ### `/remarks`

-A `GET` to this endpoint returns and array of all the remarks.
+A `GET` to this endpoint returns and array of all remarks.

 Remarks objects have `id` `title` `topic` `date` `timestamp` properties.